pgcentralfoundation/pgrx/articles/forging-sql-from-rust.md

 # Understanding the problem

-`pgx` based PostgreSQL extensions ship as the following:
+`pgrx` based PostgreSQL extensions ship as the following:

 ```bash
 $ tree plrust